searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 Here,

+- `spec.check` is the name of your custom check you added as SearchlightPlugin
-- `spec.vars` are variables those are registered when SearchlightPlugin is created as `spec.arguments.vars`
+- `spec.vars` are variables those are registered when SearchlightPlugin is created with `spec.arguments.vars`

 ```console
 $ kubectl apply -f ./docs/examples/cluster-alerts/count-all-pods/demo-0.yaml